Mr-Un1k0d3r/RedTeamPowershellScripts/README.md

 # Todo

 1. Search-EventForUser.ps1:
-⋅⋅*Add an option to fetch all the DCs
+* Add an option to fetch all the DCs
-⋅⋅*Search for multiple users at the same time
+* Search for multiple users at the same time
-⋅⋅*Parse the output and make it more readable
+* Parse the output and make it more readable
 2. Remote-WmiExecute.ps1:
-⋅⋅*Improve error handling (Access Denied etc...)
+* Improve errors handling (Access Denied etc...)

 # Credit
 Charles F. Hamilton Aka Mr.Un1k0d3r RingZer0 Team